texfaq/texfaq.github.io/FAQ-webpkgs.md

 ---

-TeX is written in the programming language WEB; WEB is a tool to implement the concept of ''literate programming''.
+TeX is written in the programming language WEB; WEB is a tool to implement the concept of "literate programming".
 Knuth's original implementation will be in any respectable distribution of TeX, but the sources of the two tools (`tangle` and `weave`), together with a manual